MauroSerantes/Minesweeper/README.md

 # Minesweeper Game

-This is a the well know game minesweeper for android.
-This is a personal version of the game.
+_This is a the well know game minesweeper for android.
+This is a personal version of the game._

-## Comenzando 🚀

 ### About the game 📋

-The main objective of the game is to clear the board without detonating any mines, with help from clues about the number of neighboring mines in each field.
+_The main objective of the game is to clear the board without detonating any mines, with help from clues about the number of neighboring mines in each field._
-The game count with three different levels of difficulties:
+_The game count with three different levels of difficulties:_

 ```
 BEGGINER (96 tiles and 20 mines)